Rihay66/3Sisters-Documentation/Engine/Engine/src/Interpolation.md

 Linear interpolation or named interpolation for short.
-In the engine it is used to smooth out rendered [[Physics]] objects, being translated around the screen.
-This can be very helpful for when the [[Physics]] runs at a lower frame rate than the renderer as without it it can cause the [[Physics]] objects to skip around
+In the engine it is used to smooth out rendered Physics objects, being translated around the screen.
+This can be very helpful for when the a Physics engine runs at a lower frame rate than the renderer as without it it can cause the Physics objects to skip around

 Inspired from this resource:
 * https://gafferongames.com/post/fix_your_timestep/